minprog/cs50x-1718-1819/problems/cards/lab/README.md

 The attributes of a `Card` will contain the minimum of information needed to uniquely define what kind of card it is:

-- the suit, or color, of the card (like Spades :spades:)
+- the suit, or color, of the card (like Spades)
 - the value of the card (2, 3, A, J, ...)

 In a UML diagram, the class looks like this: